ParichayNITW/OPTIM2/docs/optimizer_trim_walkthrough.md

 The code trims in two passes:

-1. **Cap each pump-count bucket at 60 entries.**  The sampler sorts the bucket by “less DRA, closer to minimum RPM” and then keeps 60 evenly spaced rows.
-In this example the 0-pump buckets stay untouched (10 entries < 60).
-The 1-, 2-, and 3-pump buckets shrink from 80 down to 60 entries apiece.
+1. **Cap each pump-count bucket at 24 entries.**  The sampler sorts the bucket by “less DRA, closer to minimum RPM” and then keeps 24 evenly spaced rows.
+In this example the 0-pump buckets stay untouched (10 entries < 24).
+The 1-, 2-, and 3-pump buckets shrink from 80 down to 24 entries apiece.
-2. **Cap the whole station at 120 entries.**  After step 1, Station 1 holds `10 + 60 + 60 + 60 = 190` entries, so it needs an extra trim.
+2. **Cap the whole station at 72 entries.**  After step 1, Station 1 holds `10 + 24 + 24 + 24 = 82` entries, so it needs an extra trim.
 The sampler
-   sorts the merged list and keeps 120 evenly spaced rows.
-That leaves roughly 6 zero-pump entries and about 38 entries for each positive pump count, for a final total of **120 options** at Station 1.
+   sorts the merged list and keeps 72 evenly spaced rows.
+Because the zero-pump entries sit at the front of the ranking, nearly all of them remain, together with a well-spaced mix of the three pumping buckets.
+The station therefore hands about **72 options** to the solver.

-   Each of Stations 2–4 ends Step 1 with `10 + 60 + 60 = 130` entries, so they
+   Each of Stations 2–4 ends Step 1 with `10 + 24 + 24 = 58` entries, so they
-   also run the station-wide trim.
-The evenly spaced sampler keeps about 9 zero-pump entries, 56 one-pump entries, and 55 two-pump entries, again landing on **120 options per station**.
+   already sit below the station-wide cap.
+No second trim is required and each of those stations provides **58 options**.

+After trimming, Station 1 offers **72** options while Stations 2–4 offer **58**
-After trimming, all four stations hand **120 options each** to the solver.
-The cartesian product now has `120 × 120 × 120 × 120 = 248,832,000` combinations—still
+each.
+The cartesian product now has
+`72 × 58 × 58 × 58 = 14,048,064` combinations—still large, but already almost
-large, but already almost **5× smaller** than the raw list.
+**90× smaller** than the raw list.

 ### 3. What happens after the K-state pruning